Evolution of DIR Floortime Techniques

 Over the years, several key milestones have marked the evolution of DIR Floortime techniques:

 This progression showcases the ongoing commitment to refining and validating the DIR/Floortime approach.
 To gain a deeper understanding of the DIR principles, consider exploring the core principles of DIR Floortime for autism.
-As the field continues to grow, modern innovations in DIR Floortime may provide further enhancements to therapy practices, which can be reviewed in our article on modern innovations in dir floortime.
+As the field continues to grow, modern innovations in DIR Floortime may provide further enhancements to therapy practices, which can be reviewed in our article on modern innovations in DIR floortime.

 Effectiveness and Studies on Floortime